 Recruitment Procedures Date 1.
 Post approved by Headteacher / Governors 2.
 Job description and person specification drawn up (reference to safeguarding children and appropriate behaviours should be included in all relevant posts) 3.
 Job description, person specification and salary range agreed by SLT and whether the post ought to be held for redeployment.
-Job description and person specification should include statements about the safeguarding responsibilities of the post as set out in paragraph 192 "the skills, abilities, experience, attitude, and behaviours required for the post; and the safeguarding requirements, i.e. to what extent will the role involve contact with children and will they be engaging in regulated activity relevant to children."
+Job description and person specification should include statements about the safeguarding responsibilities of the post as set out in paragraph 210 "the skills, abilities, experience, attitude, and behaviours required for the post; and the safeguarding requirements, i.e. to what extent will the role involve contact with children and will they be engaging in regulated activity relevant to children."
 4. Appointments panel agreed with a minimum of two members.
 (Panel members should remain the same for each stage of the process).
 Selection methods agreed.
 Closing date, short-listing date and interview dates agreed.
-5. Advert drawn up and agreed by HT in line with the detail set out in paragraphs 192 and 193 of Keeping Children Safe in Education.
-For posts working with children, this should include the agreed statement 'Our school is committed to safeguarding children and promoting children's welfare.
-This post is subject to all the relevant pre-employment checks set out in Keeping Children Safe in Education, including an enhanced DBS certificate with a barred-list check.'
-Include information within the advert about the post being exempt from the Rehabilitation of Offenders Act 1974, and candidates must disclose any relevant criminal history unless it is regarded as 'spent' and are protected (amendment in 2013 and 2020).
-6. Application pack prepared to include: an application form (which includes all points set out in paragraph 196) with guidance notes, job description and person specification and details of any probationary period, information about the organisation and recruitment of ex-offenders and terms and conditions relating to the post.
-Applicants from overseas outside the EEA should be advised to obtain an overseas criminal check before they apply for a visit as the post is the education sector.
+5. Advert drawn up and agreed by HT in line with the detail set out in paragraphs 211 of KCSiE.
+For posts working with children, this should include the agreed statement 'Our school is committed to safeguarding and promoting the welfare of children and we expect all staff and volunteers to share this commitment to keeping children safe.
+Any offer of employment will be subject to statutory pre-employment checks including satisfactory references and Enhanced DBS and Barred List checks.
+This post is exempt from the provisions of the Rehabilitation of Offenders Act 1974 (as amended in 2013 & 2020) and shortlisted candidates will be required to disclose any relevant criminal history prior to interview.
+6. Application pack prepared to include: an application form (which includes all points set out in paragraph 214 of KCSiE) with guidance notes, job description and person specification and details of any probationary period, information about the organisation and recruitment of ex-offenders and terms and conditions relating to the post.
+Applicants from overseas outside the EEA should be advised to obtain an overseas criminal check before they apply for a visa as the post is the education sector.
 The candidates pack should also include the school's Child Protection policy, a Code of Conduct - Safer Working Practices Guidance and guidance that requires the disclosure of non-protected cautions and convictions.
 Candidates should be signposted to the school website which contains further safeguarding policies.
 They should be advised that CVs will not be acceptable for these types of posts.
 In addition, references will always be required from their current employer and settings where they have worked with children.
+Include information within the candidate's pack that as per Keeping Children Safe in Education, online searches may be conducted on shortlisted candidates.
 The application form will need to request the following information: a.
-Details of the applicant including current and former names, current address and national insurance number and/or proof to work in the UK. b.
+Details of the applicant including current and former names, current address and national insurance number and proof of their right to work in the UK. b.
 A statement of any academic and/or vocational qualifications the applicant has obtained that are relevant to the position they are applying for with the details of the awarding body and date of award.